Frankcastleauditor/public-audits/README.md

 # Key Audits & Achievements

+ I have achieved 14th place on the 90-day and 56th on the 365-day leaderboard 🦀🥰⚔️.

-Audited a range of projects from DeFi stablecoins to innovative Web3 marketplaces, achieving notable rankings in competitive audits.
+- Audited a range of projects from DeFi stablecoins to innovative Web3 marketplaces, achieving notable rankings in competitive audits.
-Demonstrated excellence in Rust audits, notably securing a 2nd place in the HydraDX Omnipool audit, with a reward of $21,555.12 USDC.
+- Demonstrated excellence in Rust audits, notably securing a 2nd place in the HydraDX Omnipool audit, with a reward of $21,555.12 USDC.
-Accumulated over $23,657 USDC in rewards from public contests, underlining significant findings across various audits including high, medium, and low vulnerabilities.
+- Accumulated over $23,657 USDC in rewards from public contests, underlining significant findings across various audits including high, medium, and low vulnerabilities.

 This portfolio encapsulates my journey and impact within the smart contract security domain, showcasing my commitment to advancing the safety and reliability of blockchain technology.
 ## my findings :
 - 10 highs